Aurelian Walls: History

 The walls were built in the short time of only five years, though Aurelian himself died before the completion of the project.
 Progress was accelerated, and money saved, by incorporating existing buildings into the structure.
 These included the Amphitheatrum Castrense, the Castra Praetoria, the Pyramid of Cestius, and even a section of the Aqua Claudia aqueduct near the Porta Maggiore.
 As much as a sixth of the walls is estimated to have been composed of pre-existing structures.
 An area behind the walls was cleared and sentry passages were built to enable it to be reinforced quickly in an emergency.

 The actual effectiveness of the wall is disputable, given the relatively small size of the city's garrison.
 The entire combined strength of the Praetorian Guard, cohortes urbanae, and vigiles of Rome was only about 25,000 men – far too few to defend the circuit adequately.
-However, the military intention of the wall was not to withstand prolonged siege warfare; it was not common for the barbarian armies to besiege cities, as they were insufficiently equipped and provisioned for such a task.
+However, the military intention of the wall was not to withstand prolonged siege warfare; it was not common for the invading armies to besiege cities, as they were insufficiently equipped and provisioned for such a task.
 Instead, they carried out hit-and-run raids against ill-defended targets.
 The wall was a deterrent against such tactics.

-Parts of the wall were doubled in height by Maxentius, who also improved the watch-towers.
+Parts of the wall were doubled in height by Maxentius in the period 306–312 AD, who also improved the watch-towers.
 In 401, under Honorius, the walls and the gates were improved.
 At this time, the Tomb of Hadrian across the Tiber was incorporated as a fortress in the city defenses.

 Later use

+The Aurelian Walls halted the Arab raid against Rome in 846 and limited the raiders' pillaging, sacking, and plundering of historic treasures to sites outside the walls, notably the basilicas of Old St Peter's and St Paul's-Outside-the-Walls.
+This vulnerability prompted the construction of the Leonine walls from 848 to 852 to encircle Vatican Hill.

 The Aurelian Walls continued as a significant military defense for the city of Rome until 20 September 1870, when the Bersaglieri of the Kingdom of Italy breached the wall near the Porta Pia and captured Rome.
 The walls also defined the boundary of the city of Rome up until the 19th century, with the built-up area being confined within the walled area.
+Today, the walls define "central Rome" for the purposes of taxi fare calculation.
+Trips between Rome's major airports and points within the walls are charged at a predetermined rate.

 The Aurelian Walls remain remarkably well-preserved today, largely the result of their constant use as Rome's primary fortification until the 19th century.
 The Museo delle Mura near the Porta San Sebastiano offers information on the walls' construction and how the defenses operated.
 The best-preserved sections of the walls are found from the Muro Torto (Villa Borghese) to Corso d'Italia to Castro Pretorio; from Porta San Giovanni to Porta Ardeatina; from Porta Ostiense to the Tiber; and around Porta San Pancrazio.